1. How do I get to the boat?

-Greece is a warm country, but some evenings can get a little chilly (especially in the Cyclades or during the period of the off season).
-In addition to your summer outfit we recommend you bring some kind of fleece and a light waterproof / windbreaker jacket.
+Greece is a warm country, but some evenings can get a little chilly (especially in the Cyclades or during the period of the off-season).
+In addition to your summer outfit we recommend you to bring some kind of fleece and a light waterproof / windbreaker jacket.

 Don’t forget to bring a hat, sun glasses and sunscreen!